polizoto/password-generator/README.md

 # password-generator

-This repo is a functionining password generator that can accept these user preferences in a password:
+This repo is a functioning password generator that can accept these user preferences in a password:

 - Upper and Lower case
 - Special Characters